Buyer’s Guide: Wood Filler

 Choosing the Best Wood Filler for Your Project

-Task: Wood fillers are typically formulated for one or more tasks that are usually indicated on the packaging.
+Task: Wood fillers are typically formulated for one or more specific tasks.
 Some are suitable for filling voids such as divots, holes, or gouges in all wood species.
 Others are formulated to fill pores in open-grain woods with large pores visible to the naked eye, such as oak or elm, to smooth their naturally coarse texture.
 (As the filler inundates the pores, it levels any unevenness to achieve a finish particularly desirable on furniture.)
 The most versatile fillers can be used to fill either voids or pores.

 Color: The most common fillers come in white or wood-inspired shades; clear versions for filling pores are also available.
 If you don’t plan to ultimately stain or paint the piece, opt for a filler in a shade that either closely matches or contrasts with the original wood color, depending on whether you want to play down or play up the filler color.
-If you do intend to coat the cured filler with stain or paint, first be sure to pick a product that clearly specifies “stainable” and/or “paintable” on the package, then choose either a white or a colored filler in a shade lighter than the stain or paint you’ll use.
+If you do intend to coat the cured filler with stain or paint, be sure to pick a stainable and/or paintable product, either in white or in a shade that’s lighter than the stain or paint you’ll use.

 Application environment: Fillers are generally labeled for “interior-only” or “interior/exterior” use as an indication of how well the filler will hold up in the stated environment both during application, while wet, and post-application after it has dried.